 Judges of the District Court

-The District Court consists of a President and sixty three ordinary judges.
+The District Court consists of sixty four judges including a President.
 The country is divided into twenty three districts with one or more judges permanently assigned to each district and the Dublin Metropolitan District.

 Generally the venue at which a case is heard depends on where an offence was committed or where the defendant resides or carries on business or was arrested.
 Each District Court office (with the exception of the Dublin Metropolitan District Court) deals with all elements of the work of the District Court.
 The District Court is a court of local and summary jurisdiction.